Naharul98/Space-Debris-Collection--AI-Planning-PDDL/README.md

 The planner found a solution in a reasonable amount of time in a small state space, however, for larger ones with over 3 rockets the planner simply ran out of memory due to OPTIC’s limitation being a 32-bit application.

 ## Conclusion
-* Therefore, this problem instance do not scale well with the OPTIC planner, primarily because of its 32 bit limitation with regards to memory usage.
+* Problem instances do not scale well with the OPTIC planner, primarily because of its 32 bit limitation with regards to memory usage.
 * The planned does not always find the most optimal solution, however, in those cases, they are reasonably close to optimal.